ucb-bar/hammer/doc/Hammer-Use/Hooks.rst

 Hooks can live in a Python file inside the design root so that it is available to the class that needs to extend the default ``CLIDriver``.
 An example of some skeletons of hooks are found in `Chipyard <https://github.com/ucb-bar/chipyard/blob/master/vlsi/example-vlsi>`__.
+For more comprehensive examples, refer to the hooks unit tests in the ``HammerToolHooksTest`` class of `test.py <https://github.com/ucb-bar/hammer/blob/master/src/hammer-vlsi/test.py>`__.

 Including Hooks
 ----------------